quozd/awesome-dotnet/README.md

 * [Codinion](https://www.codinion.com/) - Enhanced syntax highlighting for C# and some other "Visual" features. **[$]**
 * [NsDepCop](https://github.com/realvizu/NsDepCop) - Static code analysis tool to enforce namespace dependency rules in C# projects.
 * [WebBen](https://github.com/omerfarukz/WebBen) - Is a tool for benchmarking your Hypertext Transfer Protocol (HTTP) server.
-* [PVS-Studio](https://pvs-studio.com/en/) - PVS-Studio is a static analyzer on guard of code quality, security (SAST), and code safety.

 ## Code Snippets